Schoolin' Life

-"Schoolin' Life" is a song recorded by American recording artist Beyoncé for the deluxe edition of her fourth studio album, 4 (2011).
-It was written by Knowles, Terius Nash, Shea Taylor as well as Carlos McKinney while production was handled by Knowles, The-Dream, and Los Da Mystro.
+"Schoolin' Life" is a song that was recorded by American singer Beyoncé for the deluxe edition of her fourth studio album, 4 (2011).
+It was written by Beyoncé, Terius Nash, Shea Taylor as well as Carlos McKinney while production was handled by Beyoncé, The-Dream, and Los Da Mystro.
 Jordan Young, also known by his stage name DJ Swivel, mixed the song at New York's Jungle City Studios.
-Containing elements of disco and dance-pop music, "Schoolin' Life" is an uptempo R&B song, in which Knowles employs guttural vocals and uses her head voice.
+Containing elements of disco and dance-pop music, "Schoolin' Life" is an uptempo R&B song, in which Beyoncé employs guttural vocals and uses her head voice.
 Having a retro nature, the song is built on a 1980s-inspired dance beat, and is instrumentally complete with old school synthesizers, drum kits, electric guitars, and horns.

-Lyrically, the song features Knowles schooling everyone from their 20s to their 50s.
+Lyrically, the song features Beyoncé schooling everyone from their 20s to their 50s.
 She gets feisty as she reflects on lessons she learned in her own life and affirms that she hasn't certified as a teacher, a preacher or a doctor, but is willing to perform their various duties regardless.
-"Schoolin' Life" was well received by contemporary music critics, who noted its aural resemblance to Prince's prime work, praised its production, and coined it as one of the catchiest upbeat songs Knowles has ever recorded.
+"Schoolin' Life" was well received by contemporary music critics, who noted its aural resemblance to Prince's prime work, praised its production, and coined it as one of the catchiest upbeat songs Beyoncé has ever recorded.
 It appeared on several critics' lists of the best songs of 2011.
 Following the release of 4, "Schoolin' Life" charted at number 155 on the South Korean International Singles Chart.
 The song was used in the eighth season of the American television reality program and dance competition So You Think You Can Dance.
-It was part of Knowles' set list during her residency show Revel Presents: Beyoncé Live.
+It was part of Beyoncé's set list during her residency show Revel Presents: Beyoncé Live.